 Directors and Board of Directors

 Meanwhile, we have adopted a remuneration system under the stock option plan to make our directors, excluding outside directors, share a mutual interest-the effect of stock price fluctuations-with our shareholders.
 In this way, the directors are in fact encouraged to have stronger drive and morale toward achieving higher corporate value.

 Executive Officer System

-The management council makes decisions on the submission of matters to be exclusively deliberated by the board of directors.
-At the same time, the council deliberates the measures adopted by executive officers to implement particularly important initiatives in accordance with the basic policies, plans and strategies formulated by the board of directors.
+The Management Council makes decisions on the submission of matters to be exclusively deliberated by the Board of Directors.
+At the same time, the Council deliberates on the measures adopted by executive officers to implement particularly important initiatives in accordance with the basic policies, plans, and strategies formulated by the Board of Directors.

-In addition, the division is in charge of assessing internal control over financial reporting by FUJIFILM Holdings and our Group companies, in response to the April 2008 application of the internal control reporting system in Japan.
+In addition, the division is in charge of assessing internal control over financial reporting by FUJIFIM Holdings and its Group companies, in response to the April 2008 application of the internal control reporting system in Japan.
 We compile the outcome of the assessment in a “Management's Report on Internal Control over Financial Reporting.”
 Moreover, designated staff are appointed to operating companies and audits are conducted across a wide range of areas, including the environment, quality control, security, labor, export control, and issues relating to the Pharmaceutical Affairs Law of Japan.

 We engage Ernst & Young ShinNihon LLC as our independent auditors.
 Ernst & Young ShinNihon expresses an audit opinion on our financial statements from an independent standpoint.
 In addition to accounting audits, Ernst & Young ShinNihon commenced auditing internal control of our financial reporting from the fiscal year ended March 31, 2009.

 The Corporate Governance Structure of FUJIFILM Holdings Corporation

-Matters Concerning the Outside Director and Outside Audit & Supervisory Board Members
+Outside Directors and Audit & Supervisory Board Members